GoogleChrome/web.dev/src/site/content/en/blog/app-history-api/index.md

 {% Aside %}

-The App History API is currently in development, and available from August 2021 in the Canary version of Chromium-based browsers behind the "Experimental Web Platform features" flag.
+The App History API is currently in development, and available in Chrome 95 and beyond behind the "Experimental Web Platform features" flag.
 [Check out a demo here][demo].

 {% endAside %}